Gears 5 collectibles guide – all collectible and component locations

 UIR Tag: Lieutenant Melich

-There is a turntable control room that you saw at the end of Chapter 2 of Act 3.
-The tags are found in the rear-left corner of the room, hidden on top of a box in the dark.
+There is a control room in the Train Turntable, which is where you went to send the train back to the Abandoned Airfield at the end of Chapter 2 of Act 3.
+The tags are found in the rear-left corner of the room, hidden on top of a box in the dark area.
+It can be difficult to spot, but it’s right at the back.

 Lightmass Missle Fragment

 The Cosmonaut training facility has a massive gaping hole on the bottom of it.
-Walk to the right of the hole to find the missile fragment on the ground, past a pile of rocks.
+Walk to the right of the hole to find the missile fragment on the ground, past a pile of rocks and some cacti.

 UIR Tag: Captain Tagger